 How the Russia-Ukraine Conflict Took Centre Stage at Euro 2020

-In the week leading up to the tournament, the Ukrainian national team released its official jersey like many other teams.
+In the week leading up to the tournament, the Ukrainian national team released its official jersey.
 The jersey features a map of Ukraine that includes the Crimean peninsula and the phrases “Glory to Ukraine” and “Glory to our Heroes.”
 This design has sparked yet another controversy in the ongoing conflict between Russia and Ukraine.
-Relations between Kyiv and Moscow deteriorated following Russia’s illegal annexation of the Crimean peninsula in 2014, which is the United Nations General Assembly Resolution 68/262 recognizes as part of Ukraine.
-Ukrainian Football Association president Andriy Pavelko explained the shirt “will give strength to the players because they will fight for the whole of Ukraine.
+Relations between Kyiv and Moscow deteriorated following Russia’s illegal annexation of the Crimean peninsula in 2014, which the United Nations General Assembly Resolution 68/262 recognizes as part of Ukraine.
+Ukrainian Football Association president Andriy Pavelko explained that the shirt “will give strength to the players because they will fight for the whole of Ukraine.
 All of Ukraine, from Sevastopol and Simferopol to Kyiv, and from Donetsk and Luhansk to Uzhhorod.”
 Four of the six cities Pavelko mentioned – Sevastopol, Simferopol, Donetsk and Luhansk – are currently under Russian control.
 The phrase “Glory to Ukraine, Glory to our Heroes” was also a rallying cry during the 2013-2014 Euromaidan Revolution, which fought for closer ties with the European Union and ultimately led to the ouster of the Moscow-backed president Viktor Yanukovych.
 Both phrases are used as an official military greeting in Ukraine and signify resistance to Russia’s policy in Ukraine.

 Moscow was outraged by the jersey and directly appealed to UEFA, the sport’s governing body in Europe, to ban it from being worn in Ukraine’s opening game against the Netherlands.
 Dmitry Svishchev, the Russian parliamentary deputy, described it as a “political provocation,” and Maria Zakharova, a Russian foreign ministry spokesperson, said that the slogan echoed a Nazi rallying cry.
 By contrast, the United States Embassy in Kyiv tweeted, “Love the new look.
 Glory to Ukraine! #CrimeaisUkraine.”
-Ukrainian President Volodymyr Zelenskiy explained that “these phrases are written in the soul of every Ukrainian” and posted a picture with the jersey on his Instagram.
+Ukrainian President Volodymyr Zelenskiy explained that “these phrases are written in the soul of every Ukrainian” and posted a picture with the jersey on his Instagram account.

 After the Russian Football Union submitted a formal complaint, UEFA rescinded its initial approval of Ukraine’s jersey and called an emergency meeting in Rome.
 After these meetings, the UEFA asked the Ukrainian Football Association to remove the slogan “Glory to our Heroes” from its jersey because “the specific combination of the two slogans is deemed to be clearly political in nature, having historic and militaristic significance.”
 But why did UEFA go back on a decision it had made only a few days before?